Back to Decks

 Ruinous Waterbending

-This is a sweeper that kills small creatures.
 This card is primarily meant as a tutorable maindeck bullet against Simic Ouroboroid.
 It's also nice into red aggro decks and other go-wide strategies.

 Urgent Necropsy